tdell-dev/simon_cipher/sim/README.txt

 along with Vivado simulator to provide verification and coverage for the simon project.
 For project details and video walkthru see tdell.xyz

+The questa/ directory contains the UVM test files required for validation in lattice questasim.

 Contains a driver, monitor, and environment adhering as much as possible to best practices.